 - Surplus of Hydrogen and as a result of H2O in the bloodstream and fleshy tissue;

 - Rapid weight loss, skinniness, and tiredness;

 - An overstated conception, certainty, or false impression that continues, regardless of proof to the contrary, and governs the thoughts and emotions;

 - Gonorrhea in the past;

-- Inflammation of glans and foreskin (the pleat of skin that hiding the glans of the penis);
+- Inflammation of the glans and foreskin (the crease of skin that hides the glans of the penis);

 - Infection in urethra with swelling and divided urine stream;

-- Feeling of itching in urethra next to urination;
+- The feeling of itching in the urethra next to urination;

-- Necessity to urinate impulsive and imperative, patient can’t stop the urge;
+- The necessity to urinate is impulsive and imperative; the patient can’t stop the urge;

 - Recurrent urges to urinate;